Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective

-\paragraph{Non-zero initialization} For adaptive gradient methods, the preconditioner $\vS$ is often initialised to zero.
-An immediate consequence of the BLR perspective is that $\vS$ should be initialized to a \emph{non-zero} value because we view it as an inverse covariance.
-As shown in \Cref{fig:experiment-constant-lr-schedule}, this is important for the performance of square-root-free methods in practice.
+\paragraph{Non-zero initialization} The preconditioner $\vS$ is often initialized to zero in adaptive methods.
+An immediate consequence of the BLR is that $\vS$ should be initialized to a \emph{non-zero} value because we view it as an inverse covariance.
+As shown in Fig.~\ref{fig:experiment-constant-lr-schedule}, this is important for the performance of root-free methods.